jsmithdev/reapo/README.md

 ## Purpose

-Wanted a fun repo manager that
+Wanted a repo manager that

 - Opens & works quickly then gets out of the way
-- Built with vanilla web components/standards to easily to extend and hack on
+- Built with web components & standards to easily to extend and hack on
 - Compliments vs code; In between
-  - simple (eg: OS file manager)
+  - dumb (eg: OS file manager)
   - complex (eg: Gitkraken)